DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 encrypted content-encrypting-key.
 The decrypting party uses the private RSA key to decrypt the CEK, then uses the decrypted CEK to decrypt the payload.

-This is a common pattern and is known as a
+This common pattern is known as a
 ["hybrid cryptosystem"](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).
 This
 model is used in TLS, encrypted JWT, PGP, S/MIME, and many other security protocols.